-Table 1 below shows the number and percentage of Pivotal subjects who reported device or procedure-related adverse events, one or more times, during the 12-month follow-up period.
+Table 1 on the right shows the number and percentage of Pivotal subjects who reported device or procedure-related adverse events, one or more times, during the 12-month follow-up period.
 There were no reported serious adverse device effects (SADEs), nor any reported SAEs, that were procedure related.